Social Security Disability Lawyers for Mental Health Patients in North Carolina

 Autism is a mental disorder that is marked by difficulties a person has with communicating and interacting socially.
 It may also be marked by making repeated body movements or repeating the same words over and over again.
 Asperger’s Syndrome is a mild form of autism.

 The National Institute of Mental Health (NIMH) describes several common mental health problems:

 - Anxiety or generalized anxiety disorder (GAD) – This is marked by extreme worry about things for which there is little or no reason to worry.
 GAD sufferers can be anxious about just getting through the day or suffer overwhelming anxiety that keeps them from doing everyday tasks.

 - Depression – This is a common but serious illness.
-It is marked by symptoms such as persistent sad, anxious or “empty” feelings and can include thoughts of suicide or suicide attempts.
-Many who suffer from depression have difficulty concentrating, remembering details and making decisions.
+It is marked by symptoms such as persistent sadness, anxiety, or “empty” feelings and can include thoughts of suicide or suicide attempts.
+Many who suffer from depression have difficulty concentrating, remembering details, and making decisions.
 Some cannot get out of bed or leave home.

 - Panic disorder –This condition is marked by sudden and repeated attacks of fear that last for several minutes or longer.
 Panic disorder can lead to an intense worry about when the next attack will happen.
 It can interfere with daily routines such as school or work.

 - Post-traumatic stress disorder (PTSD) – This is an anxiety disorder that some people suffer after seeing or living through a dangerous event.
 PTSD has many symptoms.
 They include re-experiencing the event, avoidance symptoms, and being easily startled or constantly feeling tense or “on-edge.”